Museum of the Jewellery Quarter

 In the workshop our guide demonstrated in detail how jewellery is made at the factory and some other curiosities about work conditions of that time.

-The Museum of the Jewellery Quarter also has a very interesting shop where you can find books, souvenirs and also a range of products made by local designers.
+The also has a very interesting shop where you can find books, souvenirs and also a range of products made by local designers.
 There's also a nice cafe and a gallery worth checking out.